discoveryjs/discovery-cli/README.md

                                         discovery-dev condition)
         --embed [mode]                  Specify an embed API: by-config (default), enable (when [mode] omitted) or disable
-        --entry-names [pattern]         Specify a pattern for file names of the output HTML files corresponding to each model
-        --exclude-model-on-data-fail    Exclude models from the result if their data generation fails, ignoring the failure instead of halting the build (exit code: 1) --experimental-jsonxl           Enable experimental binary data encoding (codename JSONXL)
+        --entry-names [pattern]         Pattern for file names of the output HTML files corresponding to each model --exclude-model-on-data-fail    Exclude models from the result if their data generation fails, ignoring the failure instead of halting the build (exit code: 1) --experimental-jsonxl           Enable experimental binary data encoding (codename JSONXL)